alrakomala/SL_PSF/README.md

 It is reserved 20% of the selected PSF candidates in order to test the model.
 Postage stamps (41 $\times$ 41pix) are extracted and fed to the PSF constructor.
 The fitting of the PSF model is done to each CCD completely independently, using a second-order polynomial to interpolate between stars.

-* PSF size dependency with band  [PSFsize_band.ipynb](/home/alrakomala/notebooks/kaam/myGitRepo/)
+* PSF size dependency on band:  [PSFsize_band.ipynb](/home/alrakomala/notebooks/kaam/myGitRepo/)

-* Contruction of custom coadds
+* PSF diagnostics.
+Luminosity residuals, spatial distribution and residual histograms ($\Delta = PSFmodel - star$) for PSF size and ellipticity:  [ellipticity_fwhm_DP02.ipynb](/home/alrakomala/notebooks/kaam/myGitRepo/)

-* PSF diagnostics: PSF size and ellipticity, luminosity residuals, $\Delta = model - star$
+* Construction of custom coadds:  [custom_coadd_airmassSelection.ipynb](/home/alrakomala/notebooks/kaam/myGitRepo/)

-* PSF size grids for calexps and coadds, same region in different filters.
+* PSF size grids for calexps and coadds, same region in different filters: [PSFsize_filter_comparison.ipynb](/home/alrakomala/notebooks/kaam/myGitRepo/)